JannisHoch/copro/README.rst

     $ conda env create -f environment.yml
     $ conda activate copro

-To install CoPro in editable mode in this environment, run this command next:
+To install CoPro in editable mode in this environment, run this command next in the copro-folde:

 .. code-block:: console

-    $ pip install -e <path/to/copro>/copro
+    $ pip install -e .

 Command-line script
 --------------------